Dr Alston J. Misquitta

 - Potentials: Using SAPT(DFT) and the WSM methods to calculate very detailed intermolecular potentials.
 These include the effects of atomic anisotropy and polarizability.

 - Organic Crystals: These potentials can then be used to predict the most stable structures of small ro meduim-sized organic molecules.
 Together with the group of Prof. Sally Price (UCL) and Prof Anthony Stone (Cambridge), I have been able to predict the crystal structure of C6Br2ClFH2 in the 2007 Blind Test of Crystal Structure Prediction organised by the CCDC.
 This was quite an achievement - the first for a completely ab initio method.
+Since then I have applied even more advanced and detailed models to study the interactions in pyridine (and we found a high-pressure phase that was found experimentally in a parallel study), and very recently to TNB.

 - Small-gap, extended systems: The interactions between extended (1 or 2-dimensional) systems with small HOMO-LUMO (band) gaps is qualitatively different from that between insulators.
-This was a significant result of some very recent work I have done with Ali Alavi, James Spencer and Anthony Stone.
+This was a significant result of some recent work I have done with Ali Alavi, James Spencer and Anthony Stone.
 This has opened up a lot of possibilities as small-gap systems like carbon nanotubes and organic molecular wires are the basic components of a lot of work on nano-fabrication and nano-devices.

 - Dispersion-corrected DFT: I am also currently working on very accurate dispersion corrections for DFT methods specifically applicable to water ice.
 My goal here is to achieve far higher accuracies than has been possible so far.
 The SAPT(DFT) and WSM methods are crucial here as I derive all parameters based on theory alone.
 This work, which is in it's final stages, can be readily extended to other systems.